jacobweiss2305/agenthub/README.md

-# AI Hive
+# Welcome to the Hive 🐝

-A general-purpose multi-agent orchestration framework.
+A general-purpose multi-agent orchestration framework for building agentic software.

 ## Install